tombosmansibm/custom_isam_collection/README.md

 It allows you to
 - override roles in the ibm.isam collection
-- add roles specific to
+- add roles specific to this implementaion, or alternative roles
 - use Ansible Tower with your custom collection, while using ibm.isam collection

 You should separate your inventories from your playbooks , so they should be in a separate git repo (although you can bundle them in the collection)